Ruxolitinib (By mouth)

 How to Use This Medicine:

-- If you receive a dialysis treatment, this medicine should be taken after the treatment.
+- If you receive dialysis treatments, take this medicine after your treatment.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.